MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/troubleshoot-dynamic-groups.md

 ## Troubleshoot dynamic membership update issues<a id="9"></a>

-You’ve created a dynamic group and configured a rule, but encountered one of these issues:
+You've created a dynamic group and configured a rule, but encountered one of these issues:

 - There are no members listed in the group.
 - Some users or devices don't appear in the group.